-Research says moving your body more leads to healthier zzz’s, but not all types of exercise work
+Research says more exercise leads to less stress, which may help you sleep better!
+But not all types of exercise will work here…

 For people who don’t sleep well, take heart.
 A growing body of research is pointing to exercise as an effective tool to get better quality rest.
-It’s critical issue as the National Sleep Foundation discovered in its latest Sleep Health Index.
+It’s a critical issue, according to a National Sleep Foundation survey.
 Those who reported less than good sleep quality (67%) also had poor or fair health.
 Data like this clearly connects the dots between sleep and wellness.
 That makes evidence about the role of exercise even more pertinent.

 How does it work?
 There’s no definitive answer yet, but the benefits of exercise could be linked to its ability to ease anxiety and depressive symptoms.
 Or another theory – exercise raises body temperature, then, when you stop, it drops, which may promote sleep.
 Either way, moving, stretching and strolling is good for you!

 Top tips on tapping into the snooze-inducing powers of exercise

 - Plan on 30 minutes of exercise.
 Research shows getting half an hour of moderate exercise a day can improve your sleep quality by 65%, according to a study published by Oregon State University.
 That’s the same amount of time you’d spend watching one episode of your favorite sitcom.
 “Increasingly, the scientific evidence is encouraging as regular physical activity may serve as a non-pharmaceutical alternative to improve sleep,” said Brad Cardinal, a professor of exercise science at OSU.